tomasesquivelgc/Portfolio_Mobile_First/README.md

 Inside this project you will find a portfolio template cloned from scratch using everything i've learned so far in the Microverse program.

+[Here is a link](https://www.loom.com/share/4b5eb245644743fe9bf6854053f717ed) to a video that better explains what this project is and what is for.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>